Commands

 • Remote daemon clients can pass --daemon-base-url http(s)://host:port[/base-path] to skip local daemon discovery/startup and call a remote HTTP daemon directly.

-• Use --daemon-auth-token <token> (or AGENT_DEVICE_DAEMON_AUTH_TOKEN) when the remote daemon expects the shared daemon token over HTTP; the client sends it in both the JSON-RPC request token and HTTP auth headers.
+• Use --daemon-auth-token <token> (or AGENT_DEVICE_DAEMON_AUTH_TOKEN) for explicit service/API-token automation against non-loopback remote daemon URLs; the client sends it in both the JSON-RPC request token and HTTP auth headers.

 • Android React Native relaunch flows require an installed package name for open --relaunch; install/reinstall the APK first, then relaunch by package. open <apk|aab> --relaunch is rejected because runtime hints are written through the installed app sandbox.